mvs-develop/dev.bitshares.works/docs/knowledge_base/glossary.rst

 G
 -----

-Genesis Block (in BitShares)
+Genesis Block (in DNA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- BitShares 2.0 will be initialized with what is called a Genesis Block.
-That genesis block will be constructed from the balances of BitShares 1.0.
+- DNA 2.0 will be initialized with what is called a Genesis Block.
+That genesis block will be constructed from the balances of DNA 1.0.

 N